hsmaan/Iniquitate/README.md

     Note that the above Snakemake run utilizes a `workflow/cluster.json` configuration file and HPC parallelization of the various steps in the pipeline.
 Users will need to create a `cluster.json` file specific to their HPC setup that has resources for all of the rules in `workflow/Snakefile`.
 Alternatively, users can also choose to employ Snakemake profiles.
 Details can be found here: https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html.

-4. Analyze the results using the R scripts:
+4. Analyze the results using the R and python scripts/notebooks:

     - Begin by installing the analysis conda environment:
     ```